filakhtov/gentoo-use-docs/sys-apps/accountsservice.md

 This flag should only ever be toggled system-wide, e.g. as part of the SELinux-enabled Portage profile.

 ### systemd
-Pass the `--enable-systemd` option to the configure script.
+Pass the `-Dsystemd=true` option to the meson build script.
 Integrate AccountsService with the SystemD LoginD to query and manage login sessions and seats.

 This flag should be enabled if there is a need to run the AccountsService with the SystemD init ecosystem.